grahamcarman/docs/astro/ci-cd-templates/circleci.md

 </TabItem>
 </Tabs>

-## DAG-based templates
+## DAG deploy templates

-A [DAG-based template](template-overview#dag-based-templates) uses the `--dags` flag in the Astro CLI `astro depoy` command to push only DAGs to your Deployment.
-This CI/CD pipeline deploys your DAGs only when files in your `dags` folder are modified whereas it deploys the rest of your Astro project as a Docker image when other files or directories are also modified.
+A [DAG deploy template](template-overview#dag-deploy-templates) uses the `--dags` flag in the `astro deploy` command in the Astro CLI  to push only DAGs to your Deployment.

+This CI/CD pipeline deploys your DAGs to Astro when one or more files in your `dags` folder are modified.
+It deploys the rest of your Astro project as a Docker image when other files or directories are also modified.
 For more information about the benefits of this workflow, see [Deploy DAGs only](deploy-code.md#deploy-dags-only).

 ### Configuration requirements

-For each Deployment that you use with DAG-based templates, you must [enable DAG deploys](deploy-code.md#deploy-dags-only).
+For each Deployment that you use with DAG deploy templates, you must [enable DAG deploys](deploy-code.md#deploy-dags-only).

 ### Single branch implementation